Guide to Mitzpe Ramon and the Surrounding Negev Desert

 11. Neot Smadar Goat Farm

-Here you can get a picnic basket filled with the delicious locally produced cheeses and yogurts made using milk from the 150 strong herd of goats.
-At the farm there is a café and store where you can by the goat milk products.
+Here you can get a picnic basket filled with the delicious locally-produced cheeses and yogurts made using milk from the 150 strong herds of goats.
+At the farm, there is a café and store where you can by goat milk products.
 The store also sells organic products produced on the kibbutz.

 12. Bedouin Tent Experience

 Visit a real Bedouin tent in the middle of the desert.
 Visitors can join the Bedouins of the Negev for some dates and black coffee and have the opportunity to see how Bedouin live.
 Some of the Bedouin offer tours into the desert where they explain about the foraging of food in the harsh surroundings and about the plants they use for traditional medicine.
 There are Bedouin tent experiences which include a meal, entertainment, and even an overnight stay in the tent.